 Garnishing Techniques

-Make your schnitzel look great with simple garnishes:
+Make your dish look great with simple garnishes:

 - Fresh lemon wedges